marco-giunta/stringart/docs/source/tutorials/quickstart_guide/installation.md

     pip install .[ui,test]
     ```

-### Developer installation
+#### Developer installation
-To work on the code clone the repo, then install in editable mode:
+To work on the code, clone the repo and install in editable mode with test and UI dependencies:
 ```
 cd <path where you want to git clone>
 git clone https://github.com/marco-giunta/stringart.git